noeppi-noeppi/Cranberry/README.md

 # Cranberry

-Cranberry is a simple URL-shortener written is Haskell and Elm.
+Cranberry is a simple URL-shortener written in Haskell and Elm.
 It uses PostgreSQL as a backend and supports user synchronization via LDAP.

 ### Install Cranberry